AlexPoltak/vrs_cvicenie_3/README.md

 ```js
 void CreatorMainWindow::onSelectionButton(bool isModeActive, int selectMode)
 ```
-Based on "selectMode" the four selections can be done: (by hand,time,polygon,rectangle).\n Selection button is promoted to **SelectButton class**, that inherits from **MultiModeButton class(defined in GuiComponents lib)**
+Based on "selectMode" the four selections can be done: (by hand,time,polygon,rectangle).<br />
+Selection button is promoted to **SelectButton class**, that inherits from **MultiModeButton class(defined in GuiComponents lib)**

 <br>